 Co-created with instrument builder Daniel Schmidt for the music-theater work Sound Stage, which premiered in 2001, the Quadrachord is an invention whose vast sonic resources have inspired some of Dresher’s most exciting instrumental and theatrical compositions.

-With four strings over 13 feet long, each with two bridges that each have an electric bas, the Quadrachord can be plucked like a guitar, bowed like cello, played like a slide guitar, prepared like a piano, and hammered on like a percussion instrument.
-With its extremely long strings, it can play harmonics up to the 24th partial and above and thus offers unique opportunities to explore alternative tuning systems based on the harmonic series.
+With four strings over 13 feet long, each with two bridges that each have an electric bass pickup adjacent to each bridge, the Quadrachord can be plucked like a guitar, bowed like cello, played like a slide guitar, prepared like a piano, and hammered on like a percussion instrument.
+With its extremely long strings, it can play harmonics up to the 36th partial and above and thus offers unique opportunities to explore alternative tuning systems based on the harmonic series.

 The Quadrachord has been featured in all three of Paul’s invented instrument theater works (Sound Stage, Schick Machine, and Sound Maze), in his two commissioned works for Berkeley Symphony (Concerto for Quadrachord, 2012; and Crazy Eights & Fractured Symmetries (premier October 2016), and in two major chamber pieces written for the Dresher/Davel Invented Instrument Duo: Glimpsed from Afar and In the NameLESS.